Frequently Asked Questions

 This land use provides opportunities for limited neighborhood-scale supportive commercial uses that support adjacent residential areas.

-• This location is being studied due to increased interest as a potential area for development.
+• This location was studied due to increased interest as a potential area for development.
 When land use applications were first submitted for properties in this area, residents questioned how a development would impact the environment, water and sewer systems, traffic, and community identity.
 Due to these concerns, the city placed a one-year temporary hold on development in this area to allow time for a thorough and thoughtful planning process and environmental review.

 • While the city could purchase the land comprising part of the study area, this would come at a cost to residents.
 Tax increases to residents or significant budget cuts to essential programs would be required to create the funds necessary to acquire the land.